fabianschwab/ic-ce-mvp-infrastructure/README.md

 2. Create an IBM Cloud API Key
 3. Provide the following values in the `terraform.tfvars` file or when prompted on the cli:
    1. `ibmcloud_api_key` - IBM Cloud API Key
-   2. `code_repositories` - URL to the git repository and access token to clone it
+   2. `code_repositories` - URL to the git repositories
+   3. `code_repositories_token` - Access token to the git repositories
+   4. `repository_pipeline_token` - Access token to the git repositories
+   5. `repository_pipeline_catalog_token` - Access token to the git repositories

 ```sh
 git clone https://github.com/fabianschwab/ic-ce-mvp-infrastructure.git